-In order for the African origins of Christianity to be appreciated, we must consider the 3 stages at which Africa played a crucial role in the development of Christianity, starting with the role of Ancient Kemet or Egypt in the creation of Judaism’s Torah also referred to as the Old Testament in the Christian Bible.
+In order for the African origins of Christianity in Kemet to be appreciated, we must consider the 3 stages at which Africa played a crucial role in the development of Christianity, starting with the role of Ancient Kemet or Egypt in the creation of Judaism’s Torah also referred to as the Old Testament in the Christian Bible.

-The Influence Of Ancient Kemet On Judaism
+The African Origins Of Judaism

 According to the Torah and Old Testament of the Bible, the Israelite Sons of Jacob entered Egypt to escape famine.